Creating Amazon EFS file systems - Amazon Elastic File System

 Configuration options when creating a file system

 You can create a file system by using the Amazon EFS console or by using the AWS Command Line Interface (AWS CLI).
 You can also create file systems programmatically by using AWS SDKs or the Amazon EFS API directly.
+If you're using the Amazon EFS API or an AWS SDK, you can use the CreateFileSystem EFS API action to create file system policies.

 Automatic backups

-• Transition out of IA is set to None.
+• Transition into Standard set to None.

 Encryption